Canon 60D vs Panasonic GF7

 Studio photographers will appreciate that the Canon 60D (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the GF7 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the GF7 was followed by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 60D and GF7 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Panasonic GF7 Manual.

 So how do things add up?
 Is the Canon 60D better than the Panasonic GF7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.